Methylprednisolone: Medical uses

-As stated previously, the primary use of methylprednisolone is to suppress inflammatory and immune responses.
-Methylprednisolone achieves this primarily by regulating the number and function of leukocytes, cytokines and chemokines.
+The primary use of methylprednisolone is to suppress inflammatory and immune responses.
+Methylprednisolone achieves this primarily by regulating the number and function of leukocytes, cytokines, and chemokines.
 Its widespread inflammatory control is conducive in use across multiple disorders regardless of pathology.
 Methylprednisolone is commonly prescribed as short-term therapy for acute flares, as seen with acute gouty arthritis.
 It can be prescribed during on-going therapy in lower doses contingent upon monitorization of adverse effects.
 Dosage strength and formulation are optimized per medical use.

 Asthma

 In 2001–2002, 11.4% of patients diagnosed with asthma and seen at an outpatient visit were prescribed oral corticosteroids as a long-term control therapy.
-The National Asthma Education and Prevention Program (NAEPP) indicates systemic methylprednisolone in both short and long term therapies to quickly control and to suppress persistent asthma, respectively.
+The National Asthma Education and Prevention Program (NAEPP) indicates systemic methylprednisolone in both short and long-term therapies to quickly control and to suppress persistent asthma, respectively.
 For exacerbations that result in a visit to the Emergency Department (ED), oral methylprednisolone is preferred over intravenous administration, unless there are issues with adherence or vomiting.
 Oral methylprednisolone is less invasive and studies have shown that equivalent efficacy compared to intravenous methylprednisolone.
 Dosage above 60–80 mg/day or 2 mg/kg/day is not recommended as it has not been shown to alter pulmonary function, rate of admission, or length of stay in the hospital compared to lower doses.
-Following ED discharge, it is advised to prescribed a five-day course of methylprednisolone to decrease the probability of relapse or withdrawal symptoms.
+Following ED discharge, it is advised to prescribe a five-day course of methylprednisolone to decrease the probability of relapse or withdrawal symptoms.

 Rheumatic diseases

 Methylprednisolone is used to treat several rheumatic diseases, such as Systemic Lupus Erythematosus (SLE) and Rheumatoid Arthritis (RA).
 Methylprednisolone dosage and administration for these diseases is highly variable due to varied pathophysiology between the diseases and within patients diagnosed with a given disease.
 In Lupus Nephritis, a common manifestation of SLE, patients are often prescribed methylprednisolone concomitantly with immunosuppressants.
-Severe manifestations are often treated with Cyclophosphamide or Rituximab and three doses of methylprednisolone IV-pulse treatment (as recommended by ACR guidelines) prior to switching to oral prednisolone and azathioprine for maintenance.
+Severe manifestations are often treated with Cyclophosphamide or Rituximab and three doses of methylprednisolone IV-pulse treatment (as recommended by ACR guidelines) before switching to oral prednisolone and azathioprine for maintenance.